 - Unauthorised transfer or removal of confidential information including customer or supplier data

 Each case is different but the following are common activities associated with computer forensic work:-

 - Secure the hardware in question to prevent tampering

 - Identify and recover all files (including recoverable deleted files)

 - Investigate data/settings from installed applications and programs

 Once a thorough analysis has been completed and/or data recovery finalised, our IT forensics investigator provide a detailed written report and witness statement where necessary.
 Our team are experienced in giving evidence in civil or criminal proceedings.

-In these cases, time is often of the essence, so please telephone us now or use the contact form.
+In these cases, time is often of the essence, so please call Blackhawk Intelligence’s London team now on 020 7788 8983.